roetske/code-snippets/README.md

 -1 blue led for visualisation com between 2 esp <br>
     -blinkled when communication. (the blink is controlled by each other to see com) <br>
 -watchdog <br>
--no com all outputs are off.<br>
 -important data exchange struct must be the same for both esp32 <br>
 working principle programs <br>
 -------------------------------------<br>
 simple test when a pushbutton is pressed on one esp32 a led must go on the other esp32 and vice versa. <br>
-ideal test io mirror wireless. the blinking blue led is off when no communication between the 2 esp32.
+ideal test io mirror wireless.<br>
+the blinking blue led is off when no communication between the 2 esp32. all outputs are off when communication is at fault <br>
+blinking bleu led on both when there is com.<br>
+refresh rate is 1sec.